VirulentArc/ScriptCards/Spell Book Manager/readme.md

 The spell list is the shared spell-copying screen used by several parts of Spell Book Manager.

-Players with most non-Warlock characters may go directly to the spell list after choosing their character.
-Warlocks and GMs may reach the same spell list by clicking **Choose Spells** from the character management card.
+All non-Warlock player characters without an assigned spell book go directly to the spell list after choosing their character.
+Warlocks, GMs, and characters with an assigned spell book reach the same spell list by clicking **Choose Spells** from the character management card.

 From the spell list, users can: